Optimization-AI/SogCLR/README.md

 ```

 ### Linear evaluation
 By default, we use momentum-SGD without weight decay and a batch size of 1024 for linear classification on frozen features/weights.
-In this stage, it takes 90 epochs to complete.
+In this stage, it runs 90 epochs.

 **CIFAR**